-Our Picks for a great travel kettle, suitable for caravans, holiday homes, students and to use in hotels without tea and coffee facilities
+Our Picks for a great travel kettle, suitable for holidays, caravans, holiday homes, students and to use in hotels without tea and coffee facilities

 VonShef Travel Kettle with 2 Cups